Find Affordable College Courses

 Mount Pleasant, MI

-Central Michigan University did quite well in this year’s ranking of the best places for neurobiology and neurosciences students to get a master’s degree.
-It came in at #10 on the list.
-Central Michigan is a large public school located in the town of Mount Pleasant.
+With a ranking of #10, Central Michigan University did quite well on this year’s best value schools for neurobiology and neurosciences students working on their master’s degree.
+Central Michigan is a fairly large public school located in the distant town of Mount Pleasant.

 Central Michigan graduate students pay an average of $15,644 in tuition and fees each year.